 5. Boiler – Is there central heating and does the boiler and all radiators appear to be in good condition?
 A new heating system will cost around £3k or more depending on the size of the property.

-6. Electrics – Do the sockets and fuse box look old or do they look modern and in good condition?
+6. Electrics – Do the sockets and fuse box (consumer unit) look old or do they look modern and in good condition?

 7. Windows – Is there double glazing?
 Open and check the windows, as they can also be expensive to replace, and make notes if the property is only part double glazed.